rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 git push -u origin --all
 ```

+If you get a "permission denied" error when running `git push -u origin --all`, try [setting an SSH key in GitLab](https://docs.gitlab.com/ee/ssh/) and then run the command again.

 ### Part 4 MongoDB for CI tests
 > In order to run our API tests in CI in later labs; we need there to be a MongoDB available for executing our tests.
 As this is part of our CI/CD Lifecycle; we will add it now.